 During his tenure at Oracle, software development expert, Dai Clegg, created the MoSCoW method.
-The technique was later donated to the Dynamic Systems Development Method (DDSM).
+The technique was later donated to the Dynamic Systems Development Method (DSDM).
 Clegg initially designed MoSCoW as a prioritization framework for time-boxed projects.
 Specifically, for initiatives within releases.
-However, MoSCoW’s uses today are more broad, as the method has been adapted by various practitioners.
-A detailed account of how to use MoSCoW prioritization in its original context is outlined in the DDSM handbook.
+However, MoSCoW’s uses today are broader, as the method has been adapted by various practitioners.
+A detailed account of how to use MoSCoW prioritization in its original context is outlined in the DSDM handbook.

 How Does MoSCoW Prioritization Work?

 Before running a MoSCoW analysis, a few things need to happen.
 First, key stakeholders and the product team need to get aligned on objectives and prioritization factors.
 Then, all participants must agree on which initiatives to prioritize.

 At this point, your team should also discuss how they will settle any disagreements in prioritization.
 If you can establish how to settle disputes before they come up, you can help prevent those disagreements from holding up progress.

 Finally, you’ll also want to reach a consensus on what percentage of resources you’d like to allocate to each category.

 With the groundwork complete, you may begin determining which category is most appropriate for each initiative.
 Let’s break down each category in the MoSCoW method further.